BARCLAYS

 Objectives

 Develop a profoundly unique and differentiated mobile app banking experience grounded on competitive and consumer research.
-Help transform Barclays US as a leading, customer-centric organisation by delivering a unparalleled digital experience.

 Utilise existing strategy and research into the bank’s potential customers, offerings, and functionality